rahul2983/tab-ai-assistant/tab-ai-assistant/README.md

 - `/api/index`: For sending tab content to be indexed
 - `/api/search`: For searching indexed tabs and generating AI responses
+- `/api/remove/:id`: For removing tabs from the index

 ## Limitations